Angderfang/AngderCobolt/README.md

 <h1>ANGDER Version 0.9.1 </h1>

 A work-in-progress Cobalt Core mod.
-Requires Kokoro.
+Requires Kokoro, and nickle.

 Angder is a dark blue wolf, who's personality is best described as a golden retriever with a knife.
 He loves violence, combat, and is extremely aggressive because of this.